-When a student purchases a membership to your group, it will run until the 31st of July of that academic year, when Student Group memberships reset.
+When a student purchases a membership to your group, it will run until the 31 July of that academic year, when Student Group memberships reset.

-You can set your membership fees however you wish, but once the first person has purchased their membership, the price should not be changed to ensure fairness.
-If you feel that you need to change the price, please get in touch with us and a Students' Union Officer will review your case and make a decision.
+You can set your membership fees however you wish, but once the first person has purchased their membership, the price should not be changed during that year to ensure fairness.

 All memberships must be sold and purchased through the Students' Union website, this is so fees make it to your society funds and can contribute towards the running of your activities.
-You must not sell memberships via any other platform (Google Forms, bank transfers, Shopify, etc), as these memberships will not be valid, and your Student Group may be disciplined.
+You must not sell memberships via any other platform (Google Forms, Bank Transfers, Shopify, etc), as these memberships will not be valid, and your Student Group may be disciplined.